siyuyang2001/Siyu_CPA02/README.md

-# CS103a Express App Demo
+# CS103a - CPA02

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is a course searching app with a connection feature.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org